-This book is adapted from author's Phd dissertation entitled: Instructional Leadership Practices of the Principals of the Excellent Schools in Aceh, Indonesia.
-The purpose of this book is to inform readers on the practices of the excellent school (sekolah unggulan) principal leadership in Aceh, Indonesia.
-The author's experience in browsing and searching literature on the issues of the excellent school shows that there is a scarcity of literatures or well-organized materials on the excellent schools, and it not easy to find research findings on excellent schools and school principal leadership especially on Aceh context either.
-Many of the author' colleagues asked him to publish this document as a book.
-To respond to the requests, the author rewrites and publishes this research results as a book, which is very useful for school stakeholders such as principals, teachers, parents, educational authorities and teacher training faculty students, or even anybody interested in issues of education.
+This book is adapted from author's PhD dissertation entitled: Instructional Leadership Practices of the Principals of the Excellent Schools in Aceh, Indonesia.
+The purpose of this book is to inform the readers on the practices of the excellent/effective school (sekolah unggul) principal leadership in Aceh, Indonesia.
+The author's experience in browsing and searching literature on the issues of the excellent/effective school shows that there is a scarcity of literature or well-organized materials on the issues of excellent schools.
+It is not easy to find research findings on the school principal leadership especially of Indonesian context.
+The author has learned a lot on the success of school principal leadership from field research carried out for data gathering of this study.
+Many of the author's colleagues asked him to publish this document as a book.
+To respond to the requests, the author rewrites and publishes this research result as a book, which is very useful for school stakeholders such as principals, teachers, parents, educational authorities and teacher training faculty students, or even anybody interested in the issues of education.

-The content of this book includes issues on excellent schools, school principal leadership and the extent to which the excellent school principals in Aceh practice Instructional Leadership, which has recently proved to be the best practice of the school principal leadership.
-Instructional leadership is the practices of the school management that shift from traditional management practices that has no concentration, or cover all aspects of management to a prime business of schooling, teaching and learning.
-Thus, Instructional Leadership is the principal leadership that focuses on academic matters or instruction.
-To a certain extent, the excellent school principals in Aceh practice Instructional Leadership.
-It is hoped that the practice, which has resulted in the student achievement growth and the success of the excellent schools, should be imitated or followed by other principals of any regular schools.
+The content of this book includes issues on excellent schools, school principal leadership and the extent to which the excellent school principals in Aceh, Indonesia practice Instructional Leadership, which has recently proved to be the best school management style.
+Instructional

+Leadership is the practices of the school management that shift from traditional management practice which has no focus, to a prime business of schooling, teaching and learning.
+Thus, Instructional Leadership is the principal leadership that prioritizes academic or instructional matters.
+The findings of this research indicates that, to a certain extent, the excellent school principals in Aceh practice Instructional Leadership.
+It is hoped that the practice, which has resulted in the student achievement growth and the success of the excellent schools, would also be followed by any principals of any regular schools.
 Finally, the author realizes that this book is not perfect yet.
 Therefore, constructive critiques and suggestions are very welcome for improvement of this work.
-Hopefully, this work would be of use for the development of our education which is an entry point of national development.
-Amiien!
+Hopefully, this work would be of use for the development of our education which is a good entry point of national development.

-The author is also very grateful to those who have been involved in the accomplishment of this document for publication.
+The author is very appreciative of the contribution of any sorts from those who have been involved in the accomplishment of this manuscript for publication.

-Banda Aceh, 15 December 2013 Author,
+Banda Aceh, Indonesia, 26 January 2018

+Author,

-Dr. Syarwan Ahmad
+Dr. Svarwan Ahmad